 6. Improve Your Listening Skills

 From the start of the client intake process, effective listening sets the tone for the client-lawyer relationship.
-Don’t simply ask routine questions in the interview, as each client and case will be different.
+Don’t simply ask routine questions in the client interview, as each client and case will be different.

 Actively listening to your leads and potential clients will help you decide whether or not they are a good fit for your firm.
 After all, according to Rule 1.18 of the ABA’s Model Rules of Professional Conduct, a lawyer has ethical duties to prospective clients.